 (2) . . .
 This section does not apply where the detriment in question amounts to dismissal (within the meaning of [Part X]).

-[(2A) This section applies to an employee who is a director of a company which is a trustee of a relevant occupational
+[(2A) This section applies to an employee who is a director of a company which is a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.